rniczh/hentai-downloader/README.md

 **RIP** 💐

-It's so sad to hear that exhentai will not mantain anymore.
+It's so sad to hear that exhentai will not maintain anymore.
 QQ

 ![Imgur](https://i.imgur.com/Fl5qtF2.jpg)